Tenable acquires infrastructure-monitoring startup Accurics

 But security challenges lie on the horizon for enterprises embracing IaC.
 In a recent Synk survey, only 26% of IaC users said they’re confident they can spot security mistakes in their configurations.

 Tenable’s acquisition of Accurics — which is subject to customary purchase price adjustments — is expected to close in late Q3 or early Q4 2021.
-It’s publicly-traded Tenable’s third acquisition since its founding in 2002, following the purchase of Microsoft Active Directory security service developer Alsid in April, Indegy in 2019, and Flawcheck in 2016.
+It’s publicly traded Tenable’s fourth acquisition since its founding in 2002, following the purchase of Microsoft Active Directory security service developer Alsid in April, Indegy in 2019, and Flawcheck in 2016.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: